-Local Ties: The Athens Area Community Foundation is a local organization with deep roots and strong leadership in the community.
+Local Ties: The Foundation is a local organization with deep roots and strong leadership in the community.
 The Foundation is more than an investment vehicle.
-It is a hub that connects donors, nonprofits, and community leaders to address needs and create opportunities.
+It is a hub that connects donors, nonprofits, and community leaders to address needs.
 Organizations with funds at the Community Foundation are prominently included in all our promotional materials.
 By setting up a Fund, agencies show their commitment to endowment building and professional, independent Fund management.